 Impact Challenge

-The Impact Challenge (IC) is a week-long work experience opportunity, open to penultimate and final year Birmingham Scholars and/or those who have a home address in an IMD Quintile 1.
+The Impact Challenge (IC) is a week-long work experience opportunity, open to Undergraduate penultimate and final year Birmingham Scholars and/or those who have a home address in an IMD Quintile 1 or are registered as disabled / in receipt of Disability Student Allowance.

 Work with employers to solve real-life problems and have the chance to learn and see first-hand how an organisation operates and how you can make an impact to their business.
 You will work in small groups on a project, set by an employer, where each group then presents back their output(s) at the end of the week.